rstudio/tfestimators/inst/docs/architecture_notes.md

 ## Spec Constructors

 Spec constructors are for constructing the input and features for a particular estimator.
 All estimators require input function.
-Canned estimators, in addition to the requirement of input function, requires specification for feature columns.
+Canned estimators, in addition to the requirement of input function, require specification for feature columns.

 ### Feature Columns